wangvsa/TangramFS/README.md

 ### Limitations
 1. Mercury with MPI plugin can not have the same rank running both as server and client.
 So have use one dedicated rank as the server.
+2. The user application has to be initialized with MPI_Init_thread inorder for Mercury+pthread to work.

 ### Naming Convention